dreadflopp/dreads_modlist_patches/README.md

 4. Tick the checkbox *Build Morphs*.
 5. Click the button *Build* to build the body.
 6. Click on the spyglass at the field Group filter and choose *Choose groups*.
-7. Check the following and click ok: *CBBE vanilla outfits, Frankly HD, Immersive Armors SSE CBBE, WACCF*.
+7. Check the following and click ok: *CBBE vanilla outfits, Frankly HD, Immersive Armors SSE CBBE*.
 8. Click the button *Batch build…*
 9. Click *build* to build armor meshes.
 10. Make sure no physics options are checked.
 Check all Frankly options.
 Click *ok* and close BodySlide.
 The meshes that has been built are placed in Mod Organizers overwrite folder and can be moved to a new mod folder if you choose to.